ErpNetDocs/webclient/inventory-control/transfer.md

 Transfering is useful when a particular store no longer needs certain quantities and has requested to move them to a different one.

-Upon every transfer, the sending store must issue a separate **issue order** to reflect the transferred quantities, while the recipient store must issue a **receive order**.
-Both documents can be generated through **Inventory Control**.
+Upon every transfer, the sending store must generate a separate **issue order** to reflect the transferred quantities, while the recipient store must generate a **receive order**.
+Both documents can be generated through **Inventory Control** or similar modules.

 ### Prerequisites

+Make sure you've set the correct document type for this operation within the **[Settings](settings.md)**.

-You'll be prompted to select the correct store **from** which you want to transfer, and the store **to** which you want to transfer.
+You'll then be prompted to select the correct store **from** which you want to transfer, and the store **to** which you want to transfer.

 ![Transfer](pictures/inv_con_selectedstore_transfer.png)